Yani Van den Bossche

-Yani Van den Bossche (born 1 June 2001) is a Belgian professional footballer who plays as a winger for Knokke.
+Yani Van den Bossche (born 1 June 2001) is a Belgian professional footballer who plays as a winger for Gullegem.

 Club career

 Van den Bossche made his professional debut for Kortrijk in a 2-1 Belgian First Division A win over K.V.
 Mechelen on 17 October 2020.

 On 17 August 2021, he signed a two-year contract with Knokke in the third-tier Belgian National Division 1.